 6. Add in the flour and gently stir in evenly using a large mixing spoon; avoid over-mixing!

 7. Once fully mixed, you can fold in any optional additional ingredients as desired (see some recommendations in the ingredient list above!)

 8. Pour the batter into the bread pan.
 Sprinkle the top with cinnamon.
 I enjoy using a butterknife to cut a zig-zag pattern over the top for a fancy finish!

 9. Place the pan into the heated oven and bake for 55 to 60 minutes.
-I suggest to stick a toothpick into the center at 55 minutes and continue baking only if it does not come out clean.
+I suggest sticking a toothpick into the center at 55 minutes and continuing baking only if it does not come out clean.
 If there are any crumbs or batter on the toothpick, keep baking but check every 1 to 2 minutes to avoid burning or drying out the bread.